Jorge Soler Player Props: Marlins vs. Athletics

 Jorge Soler At The Plate

-- Soler has driven in a run in 19 games this year (33.9%), including 10 games with more than one RBI (17.9%).
-He has also driven home three or more of his team's runs in four contests.
+- Soler has picked up an RBI in 33.3% of his games this season, with more than one RBI in 17.5% of his games.
+He has also produced three or more runs in four contests.

+- In 25 of 57 games this year, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.